Home

 Residential carpet and rugs should be vacuumed according to the amount of traffic and abuse they receive.
 Vacuuming should be done at least once every 2 weeks, preferably once each week and even twice per week if heavily trafficked or soiled.

 And here is another of the top carpet tips: The best way to remove ground-in soil is to vacuum against the nap of the carpet.
-Another method is to use a Carpet Grooming Rake (we sell them) to life the carpet pile.
+Another method is to use a Carpet Grooming Rake (we sell them) to lift the carpet pile.
 This will remove soil and helps to improve the carpet's appearance.

 A light vacuuming could be defined as covering the same carpet or upholstery areas with three or four overlapping strokes.
 A more thorough vacuuming could be 6 or even 8 strokes over the same, heavily soiled areas.

-Please note-a carpet tips essential: When vacuuming oriental rugs and other area rugs with fringe, vacuum from side to side (opposite the fringes).
+Please note: a carpet tips essential: When vacuuming oriental rugs and other area rugs with fringe, vacuum from side to side (opposite the fringes).
 This will save the fringes from being pulled up into the vacuum which can damage the fringes and even the vacuum.
 We have Fringe Rakes for sale in our plant which can be used to remove soil from the fringes and also straighten them.

-Carpet tips about vacuuming would not be complete with out the understanding that well-maintained vacuuming equipment helps both in overall soil removal and better long-term appearance.
+Carpet tips about vacuuming would not be complete without the understanding that well-maintained vacuuming equipment helps both in overall soil removal and better long-term appearance.
 Do not allow the dirt collection bags to become more than 1/2 full.
 This greatly reduces suction power and vacuuming efficiency in most machines.
 If your vacuum has a cloth bag, make sure to turn the bag inside out at least every third emptying and sweep it off.
 This allows for better breathing of the bag and greater soil pick up.

 Canister or backpack vacuums are versatile and convenient, but they may not have a beater bar, thus requiring more effort (passes or strokes) than upright vacuums to achieve similar soil removal.
 Canister vacuums used on carpet should preferably have a separate motor driven beater bar.